microsoft/debug-adapter-protocol/specification.md

   body: {
     /**
      * The output category.
 If not specified or if the category is not
-     * understand by the client, 'console' is assumed.
+     * understood by the client, 'console' is assumed.
      * Values:
      * 'console': Show the output in the client's default message UI, e.g. a
      * 'debug console'.
 This category should only be used for informational
      * output from the debugger (as opposed to the debuggee).
-     * 'important': A hint for the client to show the ouput in the client's UI
+     * 'important': A hint for the client to show the output in the client's UI
      * for important and highly visible information, e.g. as a popup
      * notification.
 This category should only be used for important messages
      * from the debugger (as opposed to the debuggee).
 Since this category value